thomas-haslwanter/statsintro/rst/statsIntroduction.rst

 Data Input
 ^^^^^^^^^^

 Pandas offers tools for reading and writing data between in-memory data structures and different formats, e.g. CSV and text files, Microsoft Excel, and SQL databases.
 For example, if you have data in your clipboard, you can import them directly with

 ::

-    data = pd.io.parsers.read_clipboard()
+    data = pd.read_clipboard()

 Or data from "Sheet1" in an Excel-file "data.xls" can be read in easily with